Boiler Upgrade Scheme (BUS)

 The Boiler Upgrade Scheme (BUS) provides upfront capital grants to support the installation of heat pumps, and in some circumstances biomass boilers, in homes and some non-domestic buildings.
 The BUS is open to properties located in England and Wales.
 It will run from 2022 to 2028.

-Consumers can get:
+Consumers can apply to receive:

 • £7,500 off the cost and installation of an air source heat pump

-• £5,000 off the cost and installation of a biomass boiler
+• £5,000 off the cost and installation of a biomass boiler (including one with an integrated cooking function)

 • £7,500 off the cost and installation of a ground source heat pump